puppetlabs/puppet-docs/source/puppet/4.5/reference/lookup_quick.md

 There are some extra details, and we might add more new features in the future, but those are the most important bits.

-## Three Tiers: Classic Hiera → Environment Data → Module Data
+## Three tiers: Classic Hiera → environment data → module data

 Every time you request data through Puppet lookup, Puppet will search three tiers of data, in this order: